5 November 2015:

-Heikki Westerlund, CEO comments on the events of 2014 and CapMan’s prospects in 2015:
+Heikki Westerlund, CEO, comments on the events of January–September 2015 and CapMan’s prospects for the rest of the year:

-To read the full Financial Statements Bulletin for 2014, please click here.
+To read the full Interim Report for 1 January - 30 September 2015, please click here.

-To read CapMan Group’s Interim Reports, please click below:
+To read CapMan Group’s Interim Reports and Financial Statement Bulletins, please click below: